 Meaning and History

-Transformers is an example of a non-standard path to fame because the first characters appeared in the form of toys, and only then did comics and anime with their participation appear.
+Transformers is an example of a non-standard path to fame because the first characters appeared as toys, and only later did comics and anime featuring them appear.
 The line was initiated by mecha – fantastic creatures, giant robots, and machines that can transform from one form to another.
-The basis was taken from Diaclone and Microman – living and intelligent autonomous robots called Autobots and Decepticons.
+The basis was taken from Diaclone and Microman: living, intelligent, autonomous robots called Autobots and Decepticons.

 The first toys were humanoid fantasy figures.
 The concept of the second generation has expanded a lot – these were robots that can transform into weapons, electronic objects, and vehicles.
 During this period, Hasbro, which manufactured products using Microman technology, bought Diaclone toys and became a business partner of Takara.
 She hired writers Jim Shooter and Dennis O’Neil to create a comic strip about robots.

 Most of the characters were written by Bob Budiansky.
 Shōji Kawamori designs the mecha robots.
 He also came up with ways to transform them from one form to another.
-In 1984, the logo of the media franchise also appeared, which is used in all projects.
+In 1984, the media franchise’s logo also appeared and was used in all projects.

 1984 – 1989

-The debut logo features a blue and red gradient lettering with a metallic sheen effect.
+The debut logo features blue-and-red gradient lettering with a metallic sheen.
 It has highlights and shadows along the outline of the letters, making the text appear three-dimensional.
-The name is divided into parts and placed on two levels: on the left, in the top line, the word “Trans,” to the right under it – “Formers.”
-The first row also contains an abstract icon – the mask of one of the characters.
-It is decorated in the same design as the rest of the elements – metalized, gradient, blue-red.
+The name is divided into parts and placed on two levels: on the left, in the top line, the word “Trans,” to the right, under it, “Formers.”
+The first row also contains an abstract icon, the mask of one of the characters.
+It is decorated with the same design as the rest of the elements: metalized, gradient, blue-red.
 Moreover, in the inscription, the combination of uppercase characters with lowercase “n” and “m” is played originally.
 The “A” lacks a middle bar, so it looks like a delta, the fourth letter of the ancient Greek alphabet.

 1989 – 1991

 After the redesign, the graphic icon disappeared from the logo, and other components became flat but bright.
-The designers kept the division of the name of the media franchise into two parts but moved the inscriptions together, so “Trans” is right above the “Formers.”
+The designers kept the media franchise name divided into two parts but moved the inscriptions together, so “Trans” is directly above “Formers.”
 The text is in italic sans serif.
-The “N” has been moved to the upper case, and the “m” has remained in the lower case but got a more elongated shape.
-The left leg “A” goes behind “R.” All letters have a double black border and a three-color palette of horizontal stripes – red, white, and blue.
+The “N” has been moved to uppercase, and the “m” has remained lowercase but taken on a more elongated shape.
+The left leg “A” goes behind “R.” All letters have a double black border and a three-color palette of horizontal stripes, red, white, and blue.

 1991 – 1993